Bangui: Geography and climate

+Administration

+Bangui is an autonomous commune (commune autonome) of the Central African Republic.
+With an area of 67 km2, it is by far the country's smallest high-level administrative division in area but the highest in population As of 2003.
+The city of Bangui consists of eight urban districts (arrondissements), 16 groups (groupements) and 205 neighbourhoods (quartiers).

+The International Criminal Court opened a field office in Bangui in October 2007.
+The National Assembly of CAR, a multiparty republic, with its headquarters in Bangui, is a unitary legislative body with 105 members.

+The country's ministries, Civil Services, Labour and Social Security; Communication, National Reconciliation and Democratic and Civic Culture; Economy, Finance, the Budget, Planning and International Co-operation; Equipment and Transport; Foreign and Francophone Affairs, and Regional Integration; Justice, Human Rights and Good Governance; and Mines, Energy and Hydraulics, are all based in Bangui.

 Demographics

 After the Central African Republic attained independence in 1960, developmental activities began, and the urbanization of Bangui ensued.
 This is evidenced by the population growth from 279,800 in 1975 to 427,435 in 1988 to 524,000 by 1994, and to 652,000 in 2001.
 Apart from the ethnic people of the country, the city is also home for a minority group of Greek, Portuguese and Yemeni traders, and also has a small community of French people.
 The Bangui resident community includes diamond traders from western Africa and Chad, traders from many African countries, and refugees from the Democratic Republic of the Congo and Nigeria.

 The official languages of the country are French and Sango; the latter (originally a language from the Ubangi River region) is spoken by 90% of the population.
 Some of the other languages spoken are Baya (Gbaya), Banda, Ngbaka, Sara, Mbum, Kare, and Mandjia.
 Sango was simplified by Christian missionaries and is widely used to this day.